formkit/docs-content/advanced/custom-inputs.md

 <cta label="Building your first custom input?" type="ghost" href="/" button="Read the guide"></cta>

-FormKit includes a lot of inputs out of the box, but you can also define your own inputs that automatically take advantage of FormKit’s value added features like validation, error messages, data modeling, grouping, labels, help text and many others.
+FormKit includes [many inputs](/inputs) out of the box, but you can also define your own inputs that automatically inherit FormKit’s value-added features like validation, error messages, data modeling, grouping, labels, help text and others.

-Inputs are comprised of 2 essential parts:
+Inputs are comprised of two essential parts:

 1. [An input definition](#input-definition).
 2. The input’s code: [a schema](#schema-inputs) or a [component](#component-inputs).

 <callout type="warning" label="Start with the guide">
-If you are just getting started with custom inputs, consider reading the <a href="/guides/custom-inputs">“Creating your own inputs”</a> guide.
+If you are just getting started with custom inputs, consider reading the “<a href="/guides/custom-inputs">Create a custom input</a>” guide.
 The content on this page is intended to explain the intricacies of custom inputs for advanced use cases like authoring a plugin or library and is not required for many common use cases.
 </callout>

 ## Registering inputs